 Speaking of lag, latency is often the most important factor to keep in mind if you want to have an enjoyable multiplayer experience.
 It is measured in milliseconds and it indicates how long it takes for your PC to communicate with the game server, so it’s easy to see as to why it would be important for online gaming.

-When you’re interacting with other players in a multiplayer game, you aren’t interacting in real-time, and there is always a certain amount of delay.
+When you’re interacting with other players in a multiplayer game, you aren’t interacting with them in real-time, and there is always a certain amount of delay.
 Of course, lower latency (ideally under 200ms) can make this delay negligible, for the most part.

 However, as mentioned above, when latency gets too high, you experience lag, and a fast download/upload speed won’t help with it.
 If you have problems with high latency, there’s a number of things you can do to try and solve the issue, and we have a more thorough article dedicated to that subject.

 And that would be about it for this guide.
 As mentioned before, it’s impossible to accurately determine how much data any game will end up using per hour as the numbers will inevitably vary based on a number of factors, so the values listed in the article are merely approximations and averages.

 Moreover, as mentioned above, if you’re playing using a metered connection and need to make sure you don’t run out of data, it’s best to simply test the data usage of the games you want to play yourself.